ajagnic/gogenart/README.md

 # Both JPEG and PNG files can be used.
 $ gogenart example.png > result.png

-# Extensions can be converted if using the -o flag.
+# Format can be converted if using the -o flag.
 $ gogenart -o=result.png example.jpeg
 ```